-Suplement for single room: 85 eur
+Supplement for single room: 85 EUR

-For closed groups departures on request
+For closed groups departures on request!

-- Accommodation for 7 nights on B&B basis
+- Accommodation for 7 nights on BB basis

 - Meals as described in the itinerary

-- Travel in modern air-coditioned coaches
+- Travel in a modern air-conditioned coach

-- Excursions, entrance fees and taxes as stated
+- Excursions, entrance fees, and taxes as stated

 - Services of professional & licensed English-speaking guide

 Please note the above itinerary is subject to amendments, sometimes without prior notification.
-We regret that tour is not suitable for people with reduced mobility or walking difficulties.
-We require minimum number of guests in order to operate this tour.
-In case of cancellation, customers will be offered 7 nights accommodation as described at Zlatibor and in Belgrade, along with daily credit towards booking separate excursions from our programme offered locally.
+We regret that the tour is not suitable for people with reduced mobility or walking difficulties.
+We require a minimum number of guests in order to operate this tour.
+In case of cancellation, customers will be offered 7 nights accommodation as described at Zlatibor and in Belgrade, along with daily credit towards booking separate excursions from our program offered locally.